Home

 Pendennis Castle

 The castle has been significantly altered and added to over the centuries.
-Henry VIII's original castle consisted of circular gun tower surrounded by a low gun platform, with a projecting entrance block.
-In 1588, during the reign of his daughter, Elizabeth I, ramparts and angle bastions were added.
+King Henry VIII's original castle consisted of circular gun tower surrounded by a low gun platform, with a projecting entrance block.
+In 1588, during the reign of his daughter, Queen Elizabeth I, ramparts and angle bastions were added.

-The castle was again strengthened during the Civil War, when it was was attacked by the Roundheads in 1646 and sustained a six month siege, before being forced to surrender to a Parliamentary army under Sir Thomas Fairfax.
-The castle saw further action during the Second World War, the secret defenses erected during the war which include underground tunnels and magazines, can be seen by today's visitors.
+The castle was again strengthened during the Civil War, when it was was attacked by the Roundheads in 1646 and sustained a five month siege, before being forced to surrender to a Parliamentary army under Sir Thomas Fairfax.

 Pendennis Castle hosts a Discovery Centre with hands on activities.
 There is also access to the restored underground Victorian defences, complete with sounds and smells and displays of coastal defence armaments.
 The Noonday Gun is fired every day at noon during July and August.